frica/blog/content/articles/nothing-takes-5-minutes.md

 Now it will work, I'm sure.

-But hey, my senior colleague who wrote the test.yml years ago will review it: I must prove to him that I didn't degrade performance of the workflow...
+But hey, [my senior colleague](https://en.wikipedia.org/wiki/Gandalf#/media/File:Gandalf600ppx.jpg) who wrote the test.yml years ago will review it: I must prove to him that I didn't degrade performance of the workflow!

 Let's rerun it 5 times to check the timings.

 OK it looks even a bit faster!
 Nice, it will be a piece of ca-

-Email.
-Comment on the PR from the senior guy.
+_Email_: comment on the PR from the senior guy.
 I cached the dependencies from the wrong requirements file (yes there are several, for development, testing and production, I don't know yet why).

 He's right, damn it.
 Another stupid error.